fbpx

 Responsible Government

-A responsible government is an idea based on the Westminster system, where the executive government of the day is drawn from the political party that commands a majority of votes in the House of Representatives.
+A responsible government is an idea based on the Westminster system, where the Executive government of the day is drawn from the political party that commands a majority of votes in the House of Representatives and is accountable to the Parliament.

 Prime Minister